slatedocs/slate/source/includes/cli-reference/_commands.html.md

   Creates a BRAIN and sets the default BRAIN for future commands.

 Options:
   --project TEXT       Override to target another project directory.
+  --project-type TEXT  Specify to download and use demo/starter project files.
   --help               Show this message and exit.
 ```

 `bonsai create` generates a new brain and names it BRAIN_NAME.
 It also sets the assumed BRAIN name for later commands.